When wildfire threatens, follow these last-minute steps to reduce damage to your home.

 - Follow instructions from local authorities.
 They will provide the latest recommended routes when leaving your home.

 It’s standard practice by emergency response to shut off the gas supply to prevent feeding a fire.
-Doing so yourself reduces risks to your home or structure.
+Doing so yourself reduces risks to your home.

-- Turn the handwheel clockwise to close any valves.
+- Shut off gas at the meter.
+Turn the handwheel clockwise to close any valves.